Mask use, learning offsite, and avenues for supporting akōnga with high health needs.

-Supporting ākonga at higher risk of illness from COVID in Orange
+Supporting ākonga at higher risk of illness from COVID-19

 Through your risk assessment planning, you will already know the ākonga and whānau who are more at risk from a COVID infection.
-Over the coming months the risk profile for your school and wider community will continue to change as COVID 19 case numbers fluctuate.
+The risk profile for your school and wider community will continue to change as COVID- 19 case numbers fluctuate.

 We encourage you to work with ākonga, whānau and their medical professionals (where appropriate) to understand the level of risk and consider the options available to balance the education, health and wellbeing needs of the ākonga.

-If ākonga in your school are at higher risk if infected by COVID, working with staff onsite to ensure they are aware of the heightened risk, and planning to reduce risk is advised.
+If ākonga in your school are at higher risk if infected by COVID-19, working with staff onsite to ensure they are aware of the heightened risk, and planning to reduce risk is advised.

-Through your risk assessment review, you may choose to implement a policy where staff working with children with complex medical needs will be required to wear a face mask indoors when in close contact or close proximity.
-Similarly, you may agree that staff in these circumstances must also be up to date with their vaccinations.
+Through your risk assessment review, you may also choose to implement a policy where staff working with children with complex medical needs should be up to date with their vaccinations.
 Any policy decisions should be carefully considered and involve consultation with staff, parents, and caregivers, with the least intrusive measures used first.

 Providing short term options to learn offsite

 If your school or community is experiencing a peak in case numbers, you may consider providing hybrid or distance learning options for some ākonga.
 This approach would be based on risk assessments and kōrero with whānau, with regular risk reviews to support a return to onsite education alongside peers as soon as possible.
 Identifying ways for ākonga to remain connected to their kaiako and peers will support an easier transition back when the time is right and reduce feelings of isolation while learning offsite.